Media Based Biography of Lena Zavaroni

 From this moment, under the management of Dorothy Solomon, Phil Solomon’s partner, Lena enjoyed outstanding success.

-The above is just one of many versions of how Lena Zavaroni was first discovered in an article by Richard Barber for the express it is stated that Tommy Scott was walking past the chippie when he heard Lena singing.
-Also read the comment section for the Dutch magazine "Story" dated 21 June 1974.
+RobcamstoneIn an article by Richard Barber for the Express, it is stated that Tommy Scott was walking past the chippie when he heard Lena singing.
+However, Dutch magazine Story (21 June 1974) recounts yet another version.
+You can read the details in the comment section here.

-Lena moved to London to stay with her managers Dorothy and Phil Solomon.
+- ——: Lena moved to London to live with her managers, Dorothy and Phil Solomon.

-She had to adapt to a new way of life; such as discovering lifts, and traffic lights and learning about napkins for the first time.
+- ——: She had to adjust to a new way of life, discovering lifts, traffic lights, and learning about napkins for the first time.

-One of the first things Lena's agent did for Lena was to put her on a diet.
+- ——: One of the first things Lena’s agent did was put her on a diet.

 But by the time the world had woken up to Scottish singer Lena Zavaroni's talent, her agent had put her on a diet.